 Inspect the Filter

 If your unit's filter is dusty or dirty, the unit won't operate as efficiently as it should, meaning you'll spend the same amount of money for less air-conditioning.

 You'll probably also get less cooling, and the extra wear and tear on your unit may damage it.
 Many modern units have an indicator light that goes on when it's time to clean the filter.
 But if you think your unit isn't working well, a visual inspection of your unit's filter should tell you whether it's the culprit.
 As a rule of thumb, check your filter before the start of the summer season and at least once a month during periods of regular use.

 When it's hot outside, there's nothing better than returning home to an apartment that's well air-conditioned.
 But if you're gone all day, it may seem like overkill (not to mention a waste of money) to run the air-conditioning while you're out.
 Look for a timer or hours button and set it for the amount of time you want to pass before the unit turns on.

-For example, say you leave your apartment at 8:15 a.m. each day, stay at work from 9 a.m. until 5 p.m., and then get home at 5:45 p.m.
+For example, say you leave your apartment at 8:15 a.m. each day and get home at 5:45 p.m.
 Before you leave, set the timer for nine hours.
 This way, your air-conditioner will stay off while you're at work but will automatically turn on during your commute at 5:15 p.m., cooling your apartment in time for your return.
 Don't have a timer?
 Don't sweat it.
-If you feel you must keep your air-conditioning running while you're gone, try raising the temperature setting on your unit five or so degrees and lower the fan settings while you're away.
+If you feel you must keep your air-conditioning running while you're gone, try raising the temperature setting on your unit five or so degrees, and lower the fan settings while you're away.